frank-ventures/GameLog/README.md

 # Features

+# Future Features

+### The user should be able to see which platform the game result is on

+Annoyingly, when you search for a game, the result might be displaying a GBA game when you actually are looking for a PC game.
+To fix this requires more wrangling with the API.

 # Process, Issues and Solutions

 If you're interested, here's a bit of a "build log" describing issues faced on the project, and solutions to them.